tangzheng1/miMediation_benchmark/README.md

 # Install the miMediation package
 devtools::install_github("tangzheng1/miMediation")
 ```
-The details of this package can be seen in https://github.com/tangzheng1/miMediation.
+The details of this package can be seen in our package website https://github.com/tangzheng1/miMediation.

 ## 📊 Simulation Study